NotSirius-A/My-HTTPS-Server/README.md

 ### Features
 * Uses system sockets, only required system libraries are used, no additional I/O abstractions.
-* Uses C like data structres where efficiency is important (doesn't mean it's fast).
+* Uses C like data structures where efficiency is important (doesn't mean it's fast).
 * Custom HTTP parsing, no libraries.
 * Listens for both HTTP and HTTPS connections on different ports.
 * Automatically redirects from HTTP to HTTPS.